Plan B Expat

 If your flight goes:

-• Direct from North America or Europe to Panama → No vaccine required
+• Direct from North America or Europe to Panama: no vaccine required, ever

-• Most airlines operating these routes (Copa, American, United, Avianca on connecting flights that don't touch risk countries) won't ask for proof of vaccination because the origin doesn't trigger the requirement.
+• Most airlines operating these routes (Copa, American, United, Avianca on connecting flights that do not touch risk countries) will not ask for proof of vaccination because neither country requires it from your origin.

 You can still choose to get vaccinated for your own protection.
-That's a personal health decision.
-But you won't be denied entry.
+That is a personal health decision.
+But you will not be denied entry.

-Paraguay rule Vaccination required if your layover in Brazil, Bolivia, Peru, or Venezuela exceeds 24 hours.
+Paraguay rule (still in force): Vaccination required if your layover in Brazil, Bolivia, Peru, or Venezuela exceeds 24 hours.

 Practical examples:

-• Miami → São Paulo (3-hour connection) → Asunción: No vaccine required (under 24 hours)
+• Miami to São Paulo (3-hour connection) to Asunción: no vaccine required for Paraguay (under 24 hours)

-• Miami → São Paulo (overnight stay) → Asunción: Vaccine required (over 24 hours)
+• Miami to São Paulo (overnight stay) to Asunción: vaccine required for Paraguay (over 24 hours)

-• Madrid → Panama City direct: No vaccine required
+• Madrid to Panama City direct: no vaccine required

-• If you're booking flights with connections through South American hubs, check the transit country's yellow fever status before finalizing.
-One night in the wrong city can create a vaccination requirement.
+• If you are booking flights with connections through South American hubs, check the transit country's yellow fever status before finalizing only if your destination is Paraguay.
+For Panama, the routing no longer affects vaccination requirements.

 Practical Advice for Expats

 Book direct flights if possible.
-Miami, Houston, and Atlanta all have direct Copa flights to Panama City.
-If you must connect, keep the layover under the threshold.
+If you must connect through a risk country, keep the layover under 24 hours or carry the vaccination certificate.

-If you're going to be traveling frequently through South America:
+If you are going to be traveling frequently through South America:

 Just get the vaccine.
 One shot is valid for life (since 2016, boosters are no longer required).
-It removes the logistical headache of routing around requirements and lets you travel freely throughout the continent.
+It removes the logistical headache and lets you travel freely throughout the continent regardless of how the rules change.

 Where to get vaccinated:

 In the US, yellow fever vaccines are only available at certified travel clinics.
-Your regular doctor likely can't administer it.
+Your regular doctor likely cannot administer it.
 Search the CDC's list of authorized vaccine providers or book at a Passport Health clinic.
-Cost is typically $200-350 including the consultation.
+Cost is typically $200 to $350 including the consultation.

 Documentation: